alan-conway/Reversi/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/7236icqvy63ponk9/branch/master?svg=true)](https://ci.appveyor.com/project/alan-conway/reversi/branch/master)      [Source Code](https://github.com/alan-conway/Reversi)

 The goal of this project was to create, using TDD, a working game of Reversi.
 If you'd like to play the game, you can do so by fetching the latest build from [here](https://ci.appveyor.com/api/projects/alan-conway/reversi/artifacts/Reversi.zip?branch=master&job=Configuration%3A+Release) and running `Reversi.exe` from any machine with an up-to-date .net runtime on it.

-There are 3 main parts to this solution at the moment:
+There are 4 main parts to this solution at the moment:
 1. The tests
-2. The reversi game engine
+2. The overall reversi game engine
+3. The AI in the engine
-3. The GUI
+4. The GUI

 Maybe it's unusual to list the tests first but it feels appropriate here because this project is following TDD, so a quick look there before the other components of the project...